aduman/istanbul/README.md

 Why the funky name?
 -------------------

 Since all the good ones are taken.
-Comes from the vague association of ideas across coverage, carpet-area coverage and the country that makes good carpets.
+Comes from the vague association of ideas across coverage, carpet-area coverage and the city that makes good carpets.